 How to live as a part of a church community

 At the end of the course, each youth crafts a statement of personal belief and action called a Credo.
 The class plans and presents a worship service in late spring and presents their Credos to the congregation.
-The year culminates in a heritage trip to Boston in early summer to visit sites important to Unitarian Universalism including Walden Pond and Harvard University.
+The year culminates in a heritage trip to the Boston area in early summer to visit sites important to Unitarian Universalism including Walden Pond and Harvard University.
 They’ll have some fun, too, exploring Boston, riding the T (subway) and seeing a performance of the Blue Man Group.

 10:45-noon (Families begin together in the service)

-Our high school class welcomes teens all year round.
+Our high school class welcomes teens throughout the school year.
 It emphasizes spiritual deepening, social action, worship, leadership and community building.
 Working alongside their youth advisors, teens play an integral part in planning their own programming.

 High School Youth Group

 Grades 9-12 (Times and location vary month to month)

 Our teens have monthly social events September-May outside the church for fun and fellowship.
 The group also participates in charitable activities/social action.
 Spring events culminate in marching in the Dallas Pride Parade June 2.
 A summer pool party is in the works - check back for details.